The 2021 New Year brings with it another opportunity to utilize your Tax-Free Savings Account (TFSA) and protect your investment income from taxation.

 - Best TFSA GIC Rates in Canada

-If you prefer a hands-off approach to investing your TFSA funds and at a much lower fee than the average mutual fund, take a look at Canada’s Robo-Advisors.
+If you prefer a hands-off approach to investing your TFSA funds at a much lower fee than the average mutual fund, look at Canada’s Robo-Advisors.
 Robo-advisors use low-cost ETFs to build your portfolio and charge a small management fee.

 TFSA Penalties